MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

         }
         let powerIndex = (1 <<< (Measurements - 1 - index));

-        for _ in 1 .. powerIndex{                                                                   //Apply a number of oracles equal to 2^index, where index is the number or measurements left
+        //Apply a number of oracles equal to 2^index, where index is the number of measurements left for _ in 1 .. powerIndex{
                 Controlled GOracle([ControlReg],(TargetReg, AncilReg, Theta1, Theta2));
             }
         H(ControlReg);

+        //Make a measurement mid circuit
-        set MeasureControlReg w/= (Measurements - 1 - index) <- MResetZ(ControlReg);                //Make a measurement mid circuit
+        set MeasureControlReg w/= (Measurements - 1 - index) <- MResetZ(ControlReg);
         if MeasureControlReg[Measurements - 1 - index] == One{

-            set bitValue += 2^(index);                                                              //Assign bitValue based on previous measurement
+            //Assign bitValue based on previous measurement
+            set bitValue += 2^(index);

         }
     }

-    Reset(ControlReg);                                                                              //Reset qubits for end of circuit.
+    //Reset qubits for end of circuit.
+    Reset(ControlReg);
     Reset(TargetReg);
     Reset(AncilReg);
     return bitValue;